 The English Language Center (ELC) at Drexel offers a variety of programs to help students improve their English language skills, including intensive English courses, an American Life and Language program, and a TOEFL Writing Preparation course.

 Campus Groups and Activities

 Students who are looking to maintain a connection to their home country while studying in America can choose to take part in a wide range of student-run cultural groups.

-For more information, please see the Graduate Student Association.
+For more information, visit the International Graduate Student Association website.